 - Download our toolkit for graphics and customizable posts.

 Work with your corporation, society, or college communications team to post a message from leadership about engineering’s vital role in innovating and providing solutions to global challenges, the value of engineers to your organization, or engaging students in the engineering pipeline.

-Recognize individuals by planning an event, small or large, to honor their achievements.
-You can host a morning coffee or tea, afternoon break, lunch, or dinner.
+Recognize individuals by planning a virtual event, small or large, to honor their achievements.
 Or ask your employer or engineering society to consider hosting an organization-wide celebration.
 Take pictures and post them on the Engineers Week Facebook page.

 4. Nominate someone for an award.